-The section of “All Templates” will expand to reveal different options including Social Media, Video, Business, Marketing, and others.
-Click on the Social Media option and it’ll take you to the page containing all the social media templates.
+The “All Templates” section will expand to reveal different options, including Social Media, Video, Business, Marketing, and others.
+Click on the Social Media option, and it’ll take you to the page containing all the social media templates.
 Since we’re creating a social media post, you can pick the relevant platform from the Social Media section (let’s proceed with Instagram Posts).

 Step 3: Editing the Template

 You can also build a social media post from the scratch by selecting “Create a Blank Instagram Post”.

 However, we’ll proceed with editing the pre-designed template.
 Pick your required template and click “Customize this Template.”
 It’ll take you to a new window with the editing bar with several options on the left and your just-selected template on the right.
 For downloading, click “Share” on the top right of the screen.
 But let’s leave that for later.